A black Lab Pitbull mix is simply a cross between a black Labrador Retriever and one of the 5 common pitbull breeds.

 Black Lab Pitbull Mix Temperament

-We mentioned earlier that mixed breed puppies can inherit any blend of characteristics from their parent breeds.
+We mentioned earlier that mixed breed puppies can inherit any blend of traits from their parent breeds.
 This extends to their temperaments!

 Again, temperament will vary a little depending on which pitbull breed you use.
 But as a general idea, most pitbull breeds are affectionate, intelligent, and known for being great with kids.